Sampson Gideon: Finance

 Gideon began his career at the age of 20 by speculating in coffee houses on lottery tickets, government securities, and the South Sea company.
 By the 1730s he was dealing in British, Dutch and French securities, as well as marine insurance.
 During the War of Austrian Succession (1740 to 1748) he broke through the antisemitic elements in financial circles in the City.
 He raised money in the Jewish community to help finance the British Army, and became a key advisor to the Pelhams and to the Bank of England on matters of high finance.
-His capital rose from £1,500 in 1719, to £45,000 in 1740, £180,000 in 1750, and £350,000 in 1759.

-Gideon began business in 1720 with a capital of £1,500 (worth £276,100 in 2019) inherited from his family, which increased so rapidly that in 1729 he was admitted a sworn broker with a capital of £25,000 (worth £6,670,000 in 2019).
+Gideon began business in 1720 with capital of £1,500 (worth £276,100 in 2019) inherited from his family, which increased so rapidly that in 1729 he was admitted a sworn broker with a capital of £25,000 (worth £6,670,000 in 2019).
+His capital rose to £45,000 in 1740, £180,000 in 1750, and £350,000 in 1759.
 Gideon was involved in financial activities as a broker, a middle-man in the metal trade with the East India Company.
 He was one of a number of contemporary Sephardic financiers in British public life who specialised in metal brokering, along with Abraham Mocatta.

-The Hats government in Sweden (controlled by pro-Jacobite freemasons) had invited Sephardic Jews in Britain to join the Swedish East India Company, which also included a number of Scotsmen who were members of Masonic Lodges.
-The British government then encouraged pro-Hanoverian freemasons Joseph Salvador and Sampson Gideon to entice influential Scots to join the East India Company to undermine the Swedish-based Jacobite masonry.
+The Hats government in Sweden (controlled by pro-Jacobite freemasons) had invited Sephardic Jews in Britain to join the Swedish East India Company, which also included a number of Scotsmen who were members of Masonic lodges.
+The British government then encouraged pro-Hanoverian Freemasons Joseph Salvador and Sampson Gideon to entice influential Scots to join the East India Company to undermine the Swedish-based Jacobite masonry.

 Charles Edward Stuart.
-Gideon financially backed up the Whiggish regime against the Jacobites.
+Gideon financially backed the Whig regime against the Jacobites.